BiomedicalSciences/HLA-typing/README.md

 # HLA-typing

-This repo is used to analyze HLA from WGS, WES, RNA-seq data.
+This repo is used to analyze and determine HLA from WGS, WES, RNA-seq data.